 Here just for the art scene?
 With Albuquerque and Santa Fe both being established art destinations, talent is everywhere you look!
+Right near our two indoor shows, you’ll find the eclectic and artsy Nob Hill neighborhood, with vintage neon signs lighting up the nightlife & great restaurants.
 There are a variety of museums throughout the metro area, must-see galleries dotting Santa Fe’s famous Canyon Road, and live performances every night at Albuquerque’s historic Kimo Theatre.
 Learn from glass blowers at Tesuque Glassworks near Santa Fe, and then wander down the road see bronze pourings at the Shidoni Foundry.
-After a long day of sightseeing, there are plenty of award-winning New Mexican food restaurants with hot green chile, and a craft beer scene that’s even hotter.